Go Back

 Instructions

-• Add all of the ingredients (except for the jam) to a blender.
-Add the liquid ingredients first for the best results.
+• Add all of the filling ingredients to a blender, pouring in the liquid ingredients first for the best results.
 Blend slowly until everything is fully mixed.
 Do not over blend.

-• Pour the batter into the mold, making sure to leave space for the pears.
+• Pour the batter into the mold, making sure to leave space for the sliced pear topping.
 The batter will barely rise when baking, but the addition of the pears will make it rise in the pan.

 • Cut the other three pears in thin slices to decorate the tart.
 I don't do this earlier so that they don't turn brown.
 Carefully place them around the tart, one overlapping with the next.
 Start with the outer ring and move inwards.